linux-system-roles/mssql/README.md

 ### `mssql_upgrade`

-If you want to upgrade your SQL Server 2017 to 2019, set the `mssql_version` variable to `2019` and this variable to `true`.
+If you want to upgrade your SQL Server, set this variable to `true` and the `mssql_version` variable to the version to which you wish to upgrade.

 Note that the role does not support downgrading SQL Server.